-How to Live the Digital Nomad Coach or Trainer Lifestyle:
+How to Live the Digital Nomad Coach or Trainer Remote Lifestyle:

 Any Budget.
 Any Adventure.
 Any Destination.
 Any Business Niche.
 Enjoy Location Independence.

 Imagine traveling anywhere in the world while making a great living.
 You can enjoy as much time as you like in each location.
-You can enjoy a highly successful fitness, nutrition, or any niche coaching business while spending less money each month than you are right now.
+You can enjoy a highly successful fitness, wellness nutrition, or any niche coaching business while spending less money each month than you are right now.
 Coach or train your clients online, at a resort, on a cruise ship, at a retreat or ______, and see the world on your terms.